Buller-Lab/EnzyDEL_NATs/Distribution-wheighted_binding_energies/README.md

 - `rerank_xtb.py`
   Performs single-point calculations and energy-based sorting of CREST conformers.
-  This is important for the Binding energy calculation, because E_tot will not be re-computed.
+  This is important for the Binding energy calculation, because E<sub>tot</sub> will not be re-computed.

 ---